dj311/epd-wm/README.md

     - I've spent some time trying to implement `FAST_WRITE_MEM` but I'm getting errors back from the controller.
 Presumably I've got the format slightly off.
+  - [x] Investigate source of issues at image border when `wait_display_ready=0`.
+    - I've tried offsetting the locations we write to so that we start with x=10 and y=10 (we never hit the actual borders).
+This doesn't help: we get the same kinds of issues at the beginning.
   - [x] Is the hanging caused by my Linux box?
 Is ther a priority or method I should be making these SCSI calls with that won't block?